analogjs/analog/apps/docs-app/docs/features/api/overview.md

 ## More Info

 API routes are powered by [Nitro](https://nitro.unjs.io/guide/routing) and [h3](https://h3.unjs.io/).
-See the Nitro and h3 docs for for more examples around building API routes.
+See the Nitro and h3 docs for more examples around building API routes.